 - 4. The Statement of Principles will be applied in determining claims under the VEA and the Military Rehabilitation and Compensation Act 2004 (the MRCA).

 - 5. The Statement of Principles sets out the factors that must as a minimum exist, and which of those factors must be related to the following kinds of service rendered by a person:

 - operational service under the VEA;

 - peacekeeping service under the VEA;

 - hazardous service under the VEA;

-- British nuclear test defence service under the VEA;
+- British nuclear test defence service under the VEA:

 - warlike service under the MRCA;

 - non-warlike service under the MRCA,

-before it can be said that a reasonable hypothesis has been raised connecting ganglion or death from ganglion, with the circumstances of that service.
+before it can be said that a reasonable hypothesis has been raised connecting malignant neoplasm of the urethra or death from malignant neoplasm of the urethra, with the circumstances of that service.
 The Statement of Principles has been determined for the purposes of both the VEA and the MRCA.

-6. This Instrument results from an investigation notified by the Authority in the Government Notices Gazette of 25 June 2024 concerning ganglion in accordance with section 196G of the VEA.
-The investigation involved an examination of the sound

-- medical-scientific evidence now available to the Authority, including the sound medical-scientific evidence it has previously considered. - 7.
+- 6. This Instrument results from an investigation notified by the Authority in the Government Notices Gazette of 25 June 2024 concerning malignant neoplasm of the urethra in accordance with section 196G of the VEA.
+The investigation involved an examination of the sound medical-scientific evidence now available to the Authority, including the sound medical-scientific evidence it has previously considered. - 7.
 The contents of this Instrument are in similar terms as the repealed Instrument.
-Comparing this Instrument and the repealed Instrument, the differences include: - specifying a day of commencement for the Instrument in section 2; - revising the definition of 'ganglion' in subsection 7(2); - revising the reference to 'ICD-10-AM code' in subsection 7(4); - revising the factor in subsection 9(1) concerning having acute trauma; and - deleting the definitions of 'acute trauma to the affected joint or tendon'.
+Comparing this Instrument and the repealed Instrument, the differences include: - specifying a day of commencement for the Instrument in section 2; - revising the definition of 'malignant neoplasm of the urethra' in subsection 7(2); - revising ICD-10-AM codes for 'malignant neoplasm of the urethra' in subsection 7(3); - revising the reference to 'ICD-10-AM code' in subsection 7(4); - revising the factor in subsection 9(1) concerning HPV, for squamous cell or mixed squamous and urothelial cell carcinoma only; - revising the factor in subsection 9(2) concerning being exposed to arsenic; - new factor in subsection 9(3) concerning ionising radiation; - new factor in subsection 9(4) concerning having a urethral diverticulum; - new factor in subsection 9(5) concerning having smoked; - new definitions of 'cumulative equivalent dose' and 'one pack-year' in Schedule 1 Dictionary; and - deleting the definitions of 'being exposed to arsenic as specified' and 'oncogenic human papilloma virus (HPV)'.